merenlab/anvio/anvio/docs/programs/anvi-get-tlen-dist-from-bam.md

 [![Example output](../../images/anvi-get-tlen-dist-from-bam.png){:.center-img}](../../images/anvi-get-tlen-dist-from-bam.png)

 The histogram may require additional filters to avoid skewed displays due to outliers.
 The parameters `--max-template-length-to-consider` and/or `--min-template-length-frequency` may be useful for such adjustments.
 Please see the help menu for their details.

-The best practice is likely to run the program without any of these parameters and without the `--plot` flag to generate a comprehensive TAB-delimited report, and then use the `--plot` flag to visualize trends.